theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
+* All the user stories has passed all their acceptance criteria tests.
+The only issue found during acceptance testing were incompleted methods but was later fixed.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage